 Studying in Singapore is often regarded as costly, and from one perspective, it’s a fact.
 However, as we discussed in this article, there are many options to prepare and manage your budget while studying in Singapore, and the benefits of studying in this city-state are much more to cover.
 If you think studying a degree program in Singapore is suitable for you, prepare your application and budget today.

 We hope that this article on the cost of studying and living in Singapore for international students was informative.
 The Singapore Page has more resources to explore your study options in this lovely country.
-If you’re interested in studying abroad, you can find more information on other countries’ Cost of Living and Studying including several Open Courses for International Students.
+If you’re interested in studying abroad, here’s a list of Available Courses for International Students.